 This cookie recipe also works out well if made with a flax egg substitute or chia egg.
 The cookies turn out a little softer with not as crispy edges, but are just as delicious.

-I have not tested this recipe with almond flour.
 In most cases coconut flour and almond flour cannot be substituted one for one.
 Almond flour might work, but most likely you'll have to add more than ⅓ cup to achieve the same cookie dough consistency.

 More Coconut Flour Cookie Recipes